-5.1 CONTENT AND METHOD OF DETERMINING THE COMPENSATION AND SHAREHOLDING PROGRAMS
+5.1 CONTENT AND METHOD

+OF DETERMINING THE COMPENSATION

+AND SHAREHOLDING PROGRAMS

-Detailed information of compensation, shareholdings and loans to active and former members of the Board of Directors and of the Group Executive Committee in fiscal year 2015 is included in the Remuneration Report on pages 233 to 244 of this Annual Report.
+Detailed information of compensation, shareholdings and loans to active and former members of the Board of Directors and of the Group Executive Committee in fiscal year 2016 is included in the Remuneration Report on pages 229 to 241 of this Annual Report.

-5.2 DISCLOSURE OF RULES IN THE ARTICLES OF INCORPORATION REGARDING COMPENSATION OF THE BOARD OF DIRECTORS AND OF THE EXECUTIVE MANAGEMENT
+5.2 DISCLOSURE OF RULES IN THE ARTICLES

+OF INCORPORATION REGARDING COMPENSATION

+OF THE BOARD OF DIRECTORS AND OF THE

+EXECUTIVE MANAGEMENT

 For rules in the Articles of Incorporation regarding the approval of compensation by the Meeting of Shareholders, the supplementary amount for changes in the Executive Management as well as the general compensation principles please refer to Articles 20 - 22 of the Articles of Incorporation.
 The Articles of Incorporation do not contain any rules in association with loans, credit facilities or post-employment benefits for the members of the Board of Directors and Executive Management.
 The rules regarding agreements with members of the Board of Directors and of the Executive Management in terms of duration and termination are stipulated in Article 23.
-Dufry's Articles of Incorporation are available on the Company website www.dufry.com - section Investors - Articles of Incorporation.
-Direct link:
+Dufry's Articles of Incorporation are available on the Company website www.dufry.com - section Investors - Corporate Governance - Articles of Incorporation.
+For the website link regarding the Articles of Incorporation please see page 228 of this Corporate Governance Report.